-- (viii) If Any Retained General Partner Interest.
-If the donor will continue to be a general partner or hold an interest in a general partner, investment and administrative powers should not trigger estate inclusion, and even distribution powers should not trigger estate inclusion if discretion over distributions is subject to a definite standard.
-If the donor retains an interest in the general partner and can participate in distribution decisions, consider providing that Class A limited partners must consent to establishing reasonable reserves (at least for more than a baseline established in a budget that is approved from time to time by all of the partners), or have someone else as a "special general partner" to establish reasonable reserves or to do other things that might be sensitive as to estate inclusion issues such as approving transfers of interests in the entity, determining whether to reinvest income, gain, and refinancing proceeds or to distribute them to partners. - (ix) Special Voting Interests to Make Liquidation/Dissolution Decisions.
+- (9) Special Voting Interests to Make Liquidation/Dissolution Decisions.
 One planning alternative may be to have a special partnership or member interest that would have the exclusive ability to vote on liquidation or dissolution decisions or to amend the partnership with respect to such powers.
-The first rationale of the court's reasoning in Powell under §2036(a)(2) would then no longer apply-the decedent could not participate with anyone in deciding when to dissolve the partnership/LLC. - (x) Removal of Managers.
-Do not allow the donor as a limited partner to participate in the decision to remove a general partner or manager, or permit the donor to participate in removal decisions as long as a replacement must be appointed who is not related or subordinate to the donor. - (xi) Trust Owners with Independent Trustee.
+The first rationale of the court's reasoning in Powell under §2036(a)(2) would then no longer apply-the decedent could not participate with anyone in deciding when to dissolve the partnership/LLC. - (10) Removal of Managers.
+Do not allow the donor as a limited partner to participate in the decision to remove a general partner or manager, or permit the donor to participate in removal decisions as long as a replacement must be appointed who is not related or subordinate to the donor. - (11) Trust Owners with Independent Trustee.
 If all of the partners/members were irrevocable trusts with independent trustees, any dissolution proceeds would pass to the irrevocable trusts, and the decedent could not join with the trustee in making distribution decisions.
 Therefore, the court's "in conjunction with" analysis would no longer give the decedent the ability to designate who could receive the income or property contributed to the partnership/LLC.